TNDIGITALMARK/522f48ed-1e2c-4fab-8b1f-03bcb7892df9/THEME_GUIDE.md

-# Bloom Theme Customization Guide
+# rooted Theme Customization Guide

-Welcome to Bloom's custom color scheme system!
-This guide will help you personalize your Bloom experience with your own colors.
+Welcome to rooted's custom color scheme system!
+This guide will help you personalize your rooted experience with your own colors.

 ## Quick Start